mattdiamond/Recorderjs/README.md

     rec.addEventListener( type, listener[, useCapture] )

-**addEventListener** will add an event listener to the web worker.
-Custom events are "stateChange" and "recordingTimeChange"
+**addEventListener** will add an event listener to the event target.
+Custom events are "recordingTimeChange", "dataAvailable", "start", "pause", "resume" and "stop"

-    rec.removeEventListener( type, listener[, useCapture] )

-**removeEventListener** will remove an event listener from the web worker.

-    rec.startRecording()

-**startRecording** will begin capturing audio if the stream is ready.

-    rec.pauseRecording()

-**pauseRecording** will keep the stream and monitoring alive, but will not be recording the buffers.
-Subsequent calls to **startRecording** will add to the current recording.

-    rec.doneRecording()

-**doneRecording** will cease capturing audio and disable the monitoring and mic input stream.
-To start recording again, **initStream** will need to be called and authorization to access the input stream will be required again.

-    rec.reset()
+    rec.disableMonitoring()

-**reset** will clear the data buffers of any recorded data.
+**disableMonitoring** will disable the live monitoring of your mic input.

     rec.enableMonitoring()

 **enableMonitoring** will pass the input stream to the destination node.
 Headphones are recommended if enabling monitoring to avoid feedback noise.

-    rec.disableMonitoring()

-**disableMonitoring** will disable the live monitoring of your mic input.

-    rec.getWav( callback[, mimeType] )

-**getWav** will generate a Blob object containing the recording in WAV format.
-The callback will be called with the Blob as its sole argument.
-In addition, you may specify the mime type of Blob to be returned (defaults to "audio/wav").

-    rec.getOgg( callback[, mimeType] )

-**getOgg** will generate a Blob object containing the opus encoded recording in an Ogg container.
-The callback will be called with the Blob as its sole argument.
-If audio was recorded as Wave, an error will be thrown.
-In addition, you may specify the mime type of Blob to be returned (defaults to "audio/ogg").

-    rec.get( format, callback )

-**get** will return the recorded audio in format (supported values are "wav" or "ogg") as a Uint8Array to the callback.
-If the format type is not supported an error will be thrown.
-This method will do nothing if a recording is in progress.

-    rec.initStream()

-**initStream** will initialize the input stream.
-This is called internally when recorder is instantiated.
-This should only be needed if doneRecording() was called and the input stream has be terminated.
+    rec.pause()

+**pause** will keep the stream and monitoring alive, but will not be recording the buffers.
+Subsequent calls to **resume** will add to the current recording.

+    rec.removeEventListener( type, listener[, useCapture] )

+**removeEventListener** will remove an event listener from the event target.

+    rec.requestData()

+**requestData** will request the recorded data if not recording.
+The event "dataAvailable" will be published with a blob containing the appropriate data in format ogg or wav depending on config.

+    rec.resume()

+**resume** will resume the recording if paused.

+    rec.start()

+**start** will initalize the audio stream and begin capturing audio when the stream is ready.
+Initilaizes the worker in this stage.

+    rec.stop()

+**stop** will cease capturing audio and disable the monitoring and mic input stream.
+Will requestData and then terminate the worker once the final data has been published.

 ---------